 Police went to work straight away.
 They searched in a radius around the school for the boy, but also searched several miles away at a place called Sauvie Island.
 There seems to be no explanation given as to why they did this.

 Terri and her husband, Kaine, had got together as Kyron’s parents divorced.
 When Kyron’s mother fell ill with kidney issues the boy had started living with his father and Terri full time.
 That was in 2004.
 Before that Kyron had been subject of a shared custody arrangement.
 The baby had been born in 2008.

 No trace of this little boy has been firmly established since.

 The couple’s gardener told police that Terri had offered him money to kill Kaine.
 Later though the gardener was asked the same question by Terri’s lawyer and he denied it.
-This is where the gossip comes in.
-Terri was investigated and I cannot say she was cleared but she was not charged either.
+This is where the rumour comes in.
+Terri was investigated and I cannot say she was cleared, but she was not charged either.
 At one point information was sought about a person seen with Terri, at the school.
-This person was supposedly sitting in her truck Nothing came of it.
+This person was supposedly sitting in her truck, nothing came of it.

 Terri had a friend that dashed away from her landscaping job at one point in the morning of 4th June.
 This same friend, DeDe Spicher, later refused to answer grand jury questions.
 Many of the questions related to her movements in relation to Terri on that day.